zeux/zeux.github.io/_posts/2017-03-27-voxel-terrain-storage.md

 ## Memory format, take two

-After we shipped the first version of our voxel system and started seeing a lot of adoption, we started working on different ways to optimize the system in terms of both memory and performance.
-This is when we implemented rendering LOD which uses the mipmap levels and substantially reduces both time to render terrain and also memory required to store terrain geometry.
+After we shipped the first version of our voxel system and started seeing a lot of adoption among developers, we started working on different ways to optimize the system in terms of both memory and performance.
+This was when we implemented rendering LOD which uses the mipmap levels and substantially reduces both time to render terrain and also memory required to store terrain geometry.
 After this optimization the bulk of memory cost of new terrain became the voxel data - storing two bytes per voxel just wasn't going to cut it for low-end mobile devices.

-At this point we had a lot of code written to assume that you can read a box of voxels from a terrain region and be able to iterate over the box very efficiently; some areas of the code went beyond reading a cell from a box one by one (which required two integer multiplications to compute the offset in the linear array) and used fast row access via a function like this:
+At this point we had a lot of code written to assume that you can read a box of voxels from a terrain region and be able to iterate over the box very efficiently; some areas of the code went beyond reading a cell from a box one by one (which required two integer multiplications to compute the offset in a linear array) and used fast row access via a function like this:

 ```cpp
 const Cell* getRow(int y, int z) const;
 ```

 We wanted to store voxel data more efficiently but we did not want to compromise on the access performance - we were willing to make voxel writes a bit slower, but voxel reads - which are required by every subsystem that works with voxel data - had to stay fast, and for some inner loops it was important to be able to quickly iterate through a row of voxels.
-In addition to the amount of effort to extract a voxel from the box memory locality was also crucial - we thought about using some complicated tree structure but ultimately decided against it.
+In addition to the amount of effort to extract a voxel from the box memory locality was also crucial - we considered using some complicated tree structure but ultimately decided against it.

 One obvious solution was to use our RLE scheme - keep chunks compressed in memory (either using pure RLE encoding or using LZ4 in addition to that), decompress on demand and keep a small cache of uncompressed chunks that are accessed frequently.
 This was a reasonable option but required to compromise on the read performance in case the chunk needed decompression - both LZ4 and our RLE decompressor are pretty fast but they are slower than just reading the memory, even after taking into account bandwidth savings.
 What we really wanted was a solution that allowed us to reduce chunk memory overhead but retain the read performance.

 One of the issues was the chunk size.
 For some content 32^3 chunks weren't imposing too much overhead, but for simple terrain that had almost no variation in height but was very large in XZ dimension the requirement to store 32 voxels along the Y axis for every non-empty chunk increased the memory overhead substantially.
 Terrains of such large sizes were previously impractical because of the lack of rendering LOD, but now rendering could handle this just fine if not for the voxel memory overhead.
 Reducing chunk sizes too much made read operations slower because read requests for large regions had to look up many chunks in the hash, and also increased the overhead of chunk metadata we had to store (for a 8^3 chunk the size of raw voxel data is just 1 KB so even a few pointers can add up to several percent of memory).

-This is where I decided to use the ideas from our RLE packing to make a new in-memory compressed box representation.
+This is where we decided to use the ideas from our RLE packing to make a new in-memory compressed box representation.
 What worked well in RLE is packing each voxel in common cases into just one byte and assuming long contiguous runs of the same voxel data.
 If we now assume that these runs occupy full rows of data we can store chunks as follows:

 - Each row (in a 32^3 chunks there are 32^2 rows) is either allocated or not.
 - For unallocated rows, we store one byte - which represents the material value - and assume that all cells In this row are filled with this material and have "default" occupancy (1 for solid materials and 0 for air).